World Class Walleye Fishing

 fishing charter boat

 We got out on the water and started trolling over 100 feet of water.
 It wasn’t long before we had our first fish, a small walleye that was around three or four pounds.
 The second fish we landed had the scales bouncing between 11 pounds, 5 ounces and 1 pound, 7 ounces.
 Then we got a few more smaller fish before landing another good one that was pushing 10 pounds.
-Overall we landed six fish and had a great day on the water.
+Overall, we landed six fish and had a great day on the water.

 bay of quinte walleye

-What made this trip really interesting is that Scott has a stainless steel barbeque bolted to the railings on the back deck of his boat.
-On our outing, Scott had some roast beef and roasted potatoes that he had pre-cooked the night before and then heated up on the barbeque.
-He had two types of salads and all kinds of other treats onboard the boat for us too.
-I know that he will also barbeque hamburgers, and he’s been known to cook marinated chicken breasts on the grill and serve them on a bun.
+What made this trip really interesting is that Scott has a stainless steel barbecue bolted to the railings on the back deck of his boat.
+On our outing, Scott had some roast beef and roasted potatoes that he had pre-cooked the night before and then heated up on the barbecue.
+He had two types of salads and all kinds of other treats onboard the boat for us, too.
+I know that he will also barbecue hamburgers, and he’s been known to cook marinated chicken breasts on the grill and serve them on a bun.
 What can I say—we enjoyed a wonderful meal while not missing a beat trolling for these big walleyes!
 Throughout the day, he even made a couple of pots of coffee.
 It was, without a doubt in the history of me doing the TV show, one of the easiest shoots I’ve ever been on.
 To go out there on a November day and be fed, kept warm and comfortable, and be able to catch world-class walleyes, well, it just doesn’t get much better than that.

 2 anglers with walleye

 One of the only problems is trying to get a day booked with Scott.
 He only runs his charters in the spring for a bit and, then again, in the fall for a while.
 He doesn’t charter through the summer months because he’s busy with his properties.
-And, because of his reputation and his first-class service, he always has people that want to go out with him.
+And, because of his reputation and his first-class service, he always has people who want to go out with him.
 It’s a good idea to get in touch with him early if you want to book a trip with him.

-If your idea of a great fishing trip fishing is being comfortable, eating some really good food, and having the chance to catch the absolute walleye of a lifetime, you really should consider basing your trip out of the Picton Harbour Inn.
+If your idea of a great fishing trip is being comfortable, eating some really good food, and having the chance to catch the absolute walleye of a lifetime, you really should consider basing your trip out of the Picton Harbour Inn.
 I know I’ll be going back.

 (All photo credits: Bob Izumi)